tairenpiao/GCN_Final_DeepGCNs/README.md

 This repository is partly borrowed from original paper's code.

 This repository is only for the final porject. <br/>
-I fixed large part of code for running without problem.
+I fixed part of code for running without problem.

 ## DeepGCNs: Can GCNs Go as Deep as CNNs?
 * [Paper](https://arxiv.org/pdf/1904.03751.pdf)